-Standard classification tasks in computer vision differ from the regression task of image motion estimation also in the format and size of the output: The required output motion field has ideally the same resolution as the input image (one motion vector per pixel, rather than one or a few labels per image).
+Standard classification tasks in computer vision differ from the regression task of image motion estimation also in the format and size of the output: In motion estimation, the required output motion field has ideally the same resolution as the input image (one motion vector per pixel, rather than one or a few labels per image).
 This factor has far-reaching consequences on the architecture of the networks used for motion field estimation, as discussed next.